pooyagolchian/jekyll-theme/about/index.md

 * Coffee.
 * BodyBuilding and cooking!
 * GitHub and Blogging.
+* Photography with mobile and My Canon PowerShotSX20.
+* Bring my idea to code!
+* Love my work and computer science.
+* Digital Marketing.

 ## Hire Me
 You can see [my projects]({{ site.url }}/projects) and hiring me!